 Szekely and Dossa explore key problems organizations face when pursuing a sustainability agenda.
 Each chapter presents one of the eight steps, describes a business dilemma for sustainability, provides a theoretically grounded strategic framework, offers case studies that illustrate the dilemma, and summarizes key findings; the case studies draw on the experiences of such companies as Tesla Motors, Patagonia, TOMs, and Panera.
 The book emphasizes leadership, arguing that leaders who question the status quo, inspire others, and take risks are essential for achieving sustainable business practices.

 Beyond the Triple Bottom Line is an exceptional contribution for those who are honestly interested in leading their organizations to true sustainability.
 The text provides a valuable balance between the theoretical and practical; it inspires while simultaneously providing clear and actionable steps.
 The book's writing is engaging and thought-provoking—equally as valuable in a boardroom as in a classroom.
 It is well past time to move beyond doing less bad and toward creating value for all stakeholders based on business models formulated with the objective of achieving what is good and just.

-Associate Professor of Strategy and Entrepreneurship, University of North Carolina at Chapel Hill
+Carol A. Hee, Associate Professor of Strategy and Entrepreneurship, University of North Carolina at Chapel Hill

 At Clinton Devon Estates we have survived over 700 years of transformation.
 This excellent book reflects our view that unless society wants you to exist, you will be out of business.
 Szekely and Dossa are right to emphasize the responsibility of those who lead organizations to always look ahead, consider what new generations will want, and deliver it.

-CEO, Clinton Devon Estates
+John Varley OBE TD, CEO, Clinton Devon Estates